neelkotak13/neel_kotak.github.io/projects/AFROTC.md

   - Self-development
   - Dynamic Leadership
   - Military Training
-summary: I learned many valuable skills and experiences as an AFROTC Cadet at Detachment 175 in AFROTC.
+summary: I learned many valuable skills and had amazing experiences as an AFROTC Cadet at Detachment 175 in AFROTC.
 ---

-#The Way of the Na Koa Lani
+# The Way of the Na Koa Lani
 Na Koa Lani means heavenly warriors and is the motto of the Air Force Reserve Officers Training Corp (AFROTC) detachment at the University of Hawaii at Manoa.
 I joined AFROTC directly after high school with no service obligation, I did this because of the scholarship opportunities and to develop my